pjconnect/miu-game-review-web/README.md

 # MIU PHP

-This project is a MEAN App
+This is a client and a server written in Angular for the UI, Node, and Express for the backend and it uses MongoDB.